Nigel Mapp's interests are in early modern literature, disenchantment, and philosophical aesthetics.

 I was educated at the University of Manchester (BA Hons First Class English Language and Literature) and the University of Wales, Cardiff (PhD English).
 I have held research posts at the University of Newcastle and the University of Leeds.
 More recently I was a lecturer in English Philology at the University of Tampere, Finland, and a research fellow of the Academy of Finland (2006-10).

 I have delivered around 40 papers on varied literary and theoretical topics.
 Universities I have spoken at include: Cardiff, Cyprus, Essex, Helsinki, Jyväskylä, Leeds, Manchester Metropolitan, Melbourne, Newcastle, Sunderland, Tampere, Westminster and West of England.
 In 2009 I was an invited plenary speaker for a conference on Paul de Man at University of California at Irvine.
-More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, as well as at Westminster.
+More recently, I have delivered papers at the University of Edinburgh, at Royal Holloway, London, and Kingston University as well as at Westminster.

 I have taught on a variety of undergraduate and postgraduate modules at Cardiff, Newcastle, Leeds, and Tampere.
-At Westminster, my undergraduate teaching has mainly concerned early modern topics, including a third-year option on John Milton, although I have also taught some Romantic and Theory classes and supervise level 6 dissertations and extended essays on various subjects.
+At Westminster, my undergraduate teaching has mainly concerned early modern topics, including a third-year option on John Milton, although I have also taught some Romantic and Theory classes and supervise level 6 dissertations on various subjects.

 Currently I am teaching on the following undergraduate modules: